Telephone Company Employees, Kentucky, African Americans, 1900-1960(start date: 1900 - end date: 1960)

 By Reinette F. Jones with assistance from Kathy L. Schiflett, April 29, 2018

-Added to this entry is a .pdf of the excel spreadsheet that lists the number of African Americans employed in telephone-related jobs in Kentucky from 1910-1940.
-The data comes from the U.S. Census.
-Additional data about Kentucky are mentioned in this entry for the decades 1940-1960, and comes from the source The Racial Policies of American Industry, Report No.10, The Negro in the Public Utility Industries by B. E. Anderson.
-The Anderson report was published in 1970, and was the first nationwide employment study of African Americans employed by public utility companies.
-Telephone companies were considered a public utility.
-This entry focuses on employees in telephone-related jobs.
+Appended to this entry is a .pdf of the Excel spreadsheet listing the number of African Americans employed in telephone-related jobs in Kentucky from 1910-1940.
+The data come from the U.S. Census.
+Additional data about Kentucky are mentioned in this entry for the decades 1940-1960 from The Racial Policies of American Industry, Report No. 10, The Negro in the Public Utility Industries, by B. E. Anderson, 1970.
+This report was the first nationwide employment study of African Americans employed by public utility companies.
+(Telephone companies were considered a public utility.)
+This entry focuses specifically on employees in telephone-related jobs.
 It will be noted that the employment patterns in Kentucky did not mimic what took place on the national level.

-Telephone services and companies started in Kentucky in 1877 [source: "Telephone Service" in The Kentucky Encyclopedia edited by J. E. Kleber, pp.873-874].
-The telephone industry continued to grow, and for several decades there was no consistent count of telephone employees by race in Kentucky or anywhere else.
-However, there were the early reports of total number of employees and other statistics made public by the American Bell Telephone Company.
-Two examples are the report published in Statistical Abstract of the United States: 1891, No.235-Telephone Statistics, p.27; and the information in Statistical Abstract of the United States: 1900, Table No.117, p.388.
-The American Bell Telephone main office was located in Boston, MA, and the company was a monopoly in the telephone business.
+Telephone services and companies started in Kentucky in 1877 [source: "Telephone Service" in The Kentucky Encyclopedia, edited by J. E. Kleber, pp. 873-874].
+The telephone industry continued to grow, but for several decades no consistent count was kept of telephone employees by race in Kentucky or anywhere else.
+There were, however, early reports of the total number of employees and other statistics made public by the American Bell Telephone Company.
+Two examples are the report published in Statistical Abstract of the United States: 1891, No. 235-Telephone Statistics, p.
+27; and the information in Statistical Abstract of the United States: 1900, Table No. 117, p.
+388. The American Bell Telephone Company's main office was located in Boston, MA; the company had a monopoly of the telephone business.

 American Bell Telephone Company - Number of Employees